Frequently Asked Questions About Iowa’s Unemployment Laws

 As an unemployment claimant, you have a right to work-related documents in the possession of your employer.
 You may request any documents from you employer you feel prove your eligibility.
 If your employer refuses to give them to you, you may request a subpoena from Iowa Workforce Development.
 These documents can include personnel files, employee handbook or manual, or wage and hour sheets.
 Request these documents early in the process to give you time to receive them.

 The rules provide that a claimant is not to collect unemployment insurance benefits for a time period when they also received vacation pay.
 When this occurs, the agency may institute proceedings to determine whether the claimant was overpaid; that is, if the claimant was paid vacation pay overlapping with the claimant’s receipt of unemployment insurance benefits, the claimant must pay back the unemployment benefits.
 Because employers must pay employees for vacation time accrued under the employer’s vacation leave policy at the time of discharge, communicate to the agency whether you as a claimant have received any vacation pay to prevent the agency from claiming it has overpaid you benefits.

 Provided it is logistically fair to both the employer and employee, the claimant may request an in-person appeal hearing.
-Request an in-person hearing when filing an appeal of the fact-finding decision; or file immediately upon receiving notice of the appeal hearing.
+With an attorney’s help, request an in-person hearing when filing an appeal of the fact-finding decision; or file immediately upon receiving notice of the appeal hearing.

 Typically, unemployment cases come down to three separate categories, These are (1) the employee was fired (2) the employee quit (3) the employee was laid off due to a lack of work available.

 If the employee was fired, the employer has the burden of proving the employee committed misconduct, justifying termination.
 Misconduct is a fairly high standard for employers to prove, and is further discussed below.